 Some of my best friends were people I served with closely.
 Maybe you’re in a church like this where you serve with people who are like your second family.
 They’re your first phone call for help, their faces are in your vacation pictures, your kids grew up together, you’ve shared late nights, confessed real sin, wept with joy over childbirths, agreed to raise their kids if God suddenly calls them home.

 You get it.
 These guys were close.

-But I left dismayed by some ways they handled our departure.
-In the intervening years, my attempts to close the gap that separates us have been unsuccessful.
+But I left dismayed by some ways it seemed they handled our departure, and in the intervening years, efforts to get on the same page again have been unsuccessful.
 It baffles me, and to be fair, I think they are equally perplexed by me.

 I haven’t stopped believing in their sincerity, nor do I think our 27-year history should be collapsed and made disposable.
 It’s worth protecting.
-But my desires can’t become corrupted by demands.
-No, I haven’t given up the hope for a reconciled future where joy replaces grief.
-But a far more significant question has replaced that goal: When reconciling attempts don’t turn out the way we’ve hoped, how can we still find joy?
-What’s really going to help me find God when my efforts for progress fall flat?
+But a desire for reconciliation can’t become corrupted by a demand for reconciliation.
+No, I haven’t given up hope for a reconciled future where joy replaces grief (and I trust these brothers haven't either).
+But a far more significant question has replaced that goal: When reconciling attempts haven't yet turned out the way we’ve hoped, how can we still find joy?
+What’s really going to help me find God when efforts for progress seem to fall flat?

 What restores peace when the waves of emotional debris break against our minds?
 It’s doctrine—allowing the truths of God’s Word to speak into the complexities of God’s world.
 Doctrine helps ensure that unreconciled relationships become neither comfortable nor condemning, neither barking voices that defile me nor bitter thoughts that define God.
 Doctrine is our only hope.